gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 *Interrogative* questions, also called "standard" questions or "regular" questions or "normal" questions:

-- Must have exactly one inserted interrogative word at the very beginning of the question or the very end of the question
+- Must have exactly 1 inserted interrogative word at the very beginning of the question or the very end of the question
 - Must have a single answer
-- Must include a unique word or a two or three word unique phrase within the first five words of the question
+- Must include a unique word or a 2 or 3 word unique phrase within the 1st 5 words of the question

 #### Multiple Answer (MA)

 - Must meet all the requirements of an INT except for the single answer requirement
-- Must have more than one answer
+- Must have more than 1 answer
     - The clarification of a single answer does not meet the above requirement
     - The identification of a single pronoun does not meet the above requirement
     - The identification of a plural pronoun does meet the above requirement

-In addition, an MA question is invalid if one of the listed answers to the multiple answer's questions is a "negative" answer.
+In addition, an MA question is invalid if 1 of the listed answers to the multiple answer's questions is a "negative" answer.
 A "negative" answer is an answer used to contrast another answer or an answer that does not answer the question, such as answer that begins with the words or similar words to "not" or "neither".

 ##### Examples

 For an example of a negative word, consider 1 Corinthians 3:7:

-> So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
+> So neither the 1 who plants nor the 1 who waters is anything, but only God, who makes things grow.

-The question "Who is anything?" would require the answer "Neither the one who plants nor the one who waters", which is an invalid MA.
+The question "Who is anything?" would require the answer "Neither the 1 who plants nor the 1 who waters", which is an invalid MA.

 Consider 1 Corinthians 9:25: